pramindanata/architecture-katas/kata/santa-workshop/readme.md

 - NFR3: System should ensure GPS accuracy when delivering the present.
 - NFR4: System should maximize the overall delivery speed from the available delivery routes.
 - NFR5: Analyzing text & delivery navigation features should have 99.9% availability during the Christmas Eve period.
-- NFR6: System should capable of analyze millions of requested present during Christmas Eve period without performance degradation.
+- NFR6: System should capable of analyze tens-to-hundreds thousand of requested present during Christmas Eve period without performance degradation.
 - NFR7: Children data must be handled securely
 - NFR8: Communication between external services to retrieve the requested present information must be handled securely.